siddharthkale97/Basic_Streaming_Server_Go/README.md

 * Open VLC player and click on Media.
 * In the Dropdown menu click on Open Network Stream.
-* A dialouge box will appear where you will find an input filed to enter a URL.
+* A dialouge box will appear where you will find an input field to enter a URL.
 * Paste the URL of the file you want to stream or for testing paste the below URL `localhost:8080/media/upload-009132623.m3u8`
 * Click on Play, the stream should start in few seconds...